ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example, knowing that a device is running a weak version of firmware provides a way to aim attacks better.

-In some circumstances, if an attacker can become aware of appraisal policies, it could potentially provide an attacker with insight into defensive mitigations.
+In some circumstances, if an attacker can become aware of Endorsements, Reference Values, or appraisal policies, it could potentially provide an attacker with insight into defensive mitigations.
 It is recommended that attention be paid to confidentiality of policies.

 Additionally, many Claims in Evidence, many Claims in Attestation Results, and Appraisal Policies potentially contain